Mikapall/Demon-s-Souls-SL1-Repository/index.md

 * In the case you are doing a run that includes **No Sprint**:
    - Offensive magic is allowed on the second pillar of the Dragon God's fight.
 It is pretty much impossible to get past without sprinting.
-   - It is allowed to use Thief's Ring for Old Hero, Armor Spider and Flamelurker.
+   - It is allowed to use Thief's Ring for Old Hero, Armor Spider.
    - It is specifically not allowed to use Thief's Ring on Tower Knight.

 ### Speediest Monumental